TahaGorme/discord-joiner-and-boost-tool/README.md

-# Discord Token Joiner and Booster
+# Discord Joiner and Boost Tool

 This project is designed to automate the process of joining Discord servers and boosting them using multiple tokens.
 It utilizes the `discord.js-selfbot-v13` library for Discord interactions, `2captcha` for solving captchas, and proxies for managing multiple accounts.